Acer monspessulanum: Subspecies

 It is variable, and a number of subspecies and varieties have been described, but few are widely accepted as distinct.
 The most widely accepted as distinct is Acer monspessulanum subsp. microphyllum (Boiss.)
 Bornmueller, from Turkey and Lebanon, with smaller leaves not over 3 cm broad.

 The species can be mistaken for Acer campestre (field maple), another maple native to Europe, from which it is best distinguished by the clear sap in the leaves (milk-white in field maple), and the much narrower angle between the samara wings.

 Cultivation

 Among maples not endemic to Japan, A. monspessulanum (and the similar A. campestre) are popular among bonsai enthusiasts.
 In both cases, the smallish leaves and shrubby habit of the maple respond well to techniques to encourage leaf reduction and ramification.
 These bonsai have an appearance distinct from those created from maples such as Acer palmatum whose leaves are more frilly and translucent.

 Otherwise, Acer monspessulanum is rarely seen in cultivation outside of arboreta.
-In the United States, a mature specimen may be seen at Arnold Arboretum in Boston, Massachusetts.
+In the United States, a mature specimen may be seen at Arnold Arboretum in Boston, Massachusetts, and the Fort Worth Botanic Gardens in Fort Worth, Texas.

 A specimen can also be found in the arboretum of the Montreal Botanical Gardens.